-In this regard, Cercarbono has developed the guidelines "Carboncer Issuance and Retirement Procedures and Double-Counting Prevention Policies", available on its website: www.cercarbono.com, section: Documentation.
+In this regard, Cercarbono has developed the guidelines "Carboncer Issuance and Retirement Procedures and Double-Counting Prevention Policies", available at www.cercar- bono.com, section: Documentation.

 Precision

 Efforts should be made to reduce the variability or dispersion (standard deviation) of the information obtained in the measurement of GHG emissions and removals, and reductions of CCMP GHG emissions, minimising the standard deviation between data.
 Efforts should also be made to ensure the accuracy of the information, raising its credibility, and strengthening the principles of accuracy and transparency.